78301 Australia's Visa System

 Strategy 3 – Applying research skills to build on critical analysis

-Students undertake independent research relevant to the online discussions and the practice file.
+Students undertake independent research relevant to the online discussions and the client file.
 Analysis of legislation and policy are important skills for migration agents and are critical to understanding and applying the complex visa system to individual clients.
 Students build on their research skills through regular tasks with increasingly complex facts.
-This development of research capacity enables students to apply their knowledge and research skills to the client’s instructions in the practice file.
+This development of research capacity enables students to apply their knowledge and research skills to the client’s instructions in the client file.

 Strategy 4 – Ongoing Feedback

 Detailed guidance as to the assessment criteria and the provision of timely feedback are an important part of the learning process.
 A Marking Matrix sets out the criteria and the level of competence required to achieve each grade (Fail, Pass, Credit, Distinction, High Distinction).
-Students will be given individual feedback on each assessable Practice File task.
+Students will be given individual feedback on each assessable Client File task.

 Subject delivery